vinaybenny/vinaybenny.github.io/_posts/2018-02-01-neural-networks.md

 </div>

-Of course, the output vector $$\hat{Y}$$ we obtain from the neural network is complete junk and is nowhere close to the actual output $$Y$$ vector.
+Of course, the output vector $\hat{Y}$ we obtain from the neural network is complete junk and is nowhere close to the actual output $Y$ vector.
 This is because we chose the weights of the neural network quite randomly.
 What we need to do is to think of a way to adjust the weights so that the neural network gives us our expected output for a specfic input.
-In other words, we want the neural network to guess the underlying function that relates each row in the input matrix $$X$$ to the corresponding output in vector $$Y$$ by adjusting the weights.
+In other words, we want the neural network to guess the underlying function that relates each row in the input matrix $X$ to the corresponding output in vector $Y$ by adjusting the weights.

 How do we do this?
 This is where the backpropagation algorithm comes in.